Storyline Genealogy · Documentary Biography Series

 Helen Robertson Verhoek 1942 Tuberculosis

-All five deaths documented by primary source death certificates.
+Four death certificates obtained; one documented records barrier.
 The same disease in the same family across 72 years.

 Mary F. MacKinney, Elizabeth Kenny Corbett, Eliza Kenny, and Ann Lynch McKenna each outlived it.